Patoh254code/movie_project/README.md

 ### **1.6 Objectives**

 1. To analyze historical box office data to identify trends over the years
-2. To determine the relationship between production budget and revenue
+2. To explore any linear relationship between production budget and revenue
 3. To analyze audience review
 4. To provide actionable recommendations on best film production strategies